Summer is Coming...

 FROM TAKEOFFS TO LANDINGS

-K-9 Piper is a cool dude.
+K-9 Piper also serves as the airport’s Chief Morale Officer.
 As such, he’s responsible for keeping employees, tenants and visitors smiling — and he’s pretty great at that.

 Cherry Capital Airport

 Hi, my name is Brian Edwards and I’m the lesser half of the TVC K-9 Team :).
 On behalf of K-9 Piper, I want to thank everyone for the overwhelming support.
-We’ve been at it a little over a year now and I never in my wildest dreams would have thought this crazy idea would take us where it has.
+We’ve been at it for a couple of years now and I never in my wildest dreams would have thought this crazy idea would take us where it has.
 Most importantly, thank you to those that have donated and may donate in the future.
 I want everyone to know how much we appreciate your generosity!

 Have any additional questions or comments?
 Please don’t hesitate to send us a note.
 Also, If you’ll be flying through the Cherry Capital Airport, let us know and we’ll do our best to come say hi!
 Got an event?
 Contact us to see if we can make an appearance.